RAMANPREET ANNIE BAHRA

 • This is a watercolour pencil drawing of a moving body with different shapes embedded and shifting outside the body.
 This is to exemplify my understanding of rhizomes, and the body as an assemblage

-"My fat body is my home, and I treat my wholeness with kindness and compassion."
+"My fat, brown, femme body is my home, and I treat my wholeness with kindness and compassion."